Change your login url for something like http://example.com/login and stop login brute force attempts.

 define('SFML_ALLOW_LOGIN_ACCESS', true); and save the file.
 This will bypass the plugin and you'll be able to access http://example.com/wp-login.php.
 Another plugin may conflict, you'll need to find which one before removing this new line of code.

 Yes.
 Each blog has its own login page.
-The plugin must be network activated.
-Make sure permalinks are activated for ALL your blogs.
+The plugin must be activated from the network.
 In case the plugin fails to add the rewrite rules, there's a new "settings" page in your network admin area: "Settings" -> "SF Move Login".
 You'll be able to copy/paste the needed lines to your

 .htaccess file or

 web.config file, you'll need to edit it yourself with a ftp access.

 Requires: 3.1 or higher

 Compatible up to: 3.9.1

 1 of 1 support threads in the last two months have been resolved.

 Got something to say?
 Need help?